Treasures of Romania Tour – 9 days

 The day ends in a local guest where you’ll meet a wonderful family.
 It is here where you’ll enjoy a rich dinner and plenty of tuica also known as palinca which is a sort of strong plum brandy.
 You are going to enjoy a room with private bathroom.

-Driving through the famous Borgo Pass where you’ll enjoy a tasty lunch at the Dracula Castle Hotel, you will reach for the first time Bucovina, known for its painted monasteries and for the traditional houses adorned with beautiful floral and geometrical motifs, for its traditions kept over the centuries and for its hospitable people.
+Driving through the Carpathian Mountains, you will reach for the first time Bucovina, known for its painted monasteries and for the traditional houses adorned with beautiful floral and geometrical motifs, for its traditions kept over the centuries and for its hospitable people.

 You’ll stay in the manor house.
 Prepare yourself to step back in time…